Project title: Policy and Legal Advice Centre (PLAC III), Serbia

 3.6.2 Period of the assignment and starting day

-It is expected that the work will be performed through several missions during the period from March 2023 until September 2023).
+It is expected that the work will be performed through several missions during the period from September 2023 until October 2023.
 However, the starting date will be confirmed at a later stage.

 3.6.3 Location/place of assignment